The Computational Limits of Deep Learning: Lessening the Computational Burden

 \textbf{Reducing computational complexity: Network Compression and Acceleration.} This body of work primarily focuses on taking a trained neural network and sparsifying or otherwise compressing the connections in the network, so that it requires less computation to use it in prediction tasks \cite{cheng2017survey}.
-This is typically done by using optimization or heuristics such as ``pruning" away weights \cite{dong2017more}, quantizing the network \cite{hubara2016binarized}, or using low-rank compression \cite{wen2017coordinating}, yielding a network that retains the performance of the original network but requires fewer floating point operations to evaluate.
-Thus far these approaches have produced computational improvements that, while impressive, are not sufficiently large in comparison to the overall orders-of-magnitude increases of computation in the field (e.g. the recent work \cite{chen2018big} reduces computation by a factor of 2, and \cite{wu2020lite} reduces it by a factor of 8 on a specific NLP architecture, both without reducing performance significantly).\footnote{Some works, e.g. \cite{han2015deep} focus more on the reduction in the memory footprint of the model. \cite{han2015deep} achieved 50x compression.} Furthermore, many of these works focus on improving the computational cost of evaluating the deployed network, which is useful, but does not mitigate the training cost, which can also be prohibitive.
+This is typically done by using optimization or heuristics such as ``pruning" weights \cite{dong2017more,MLSYS2020_d2ddea18}, quantizing the network \cite{hubara2016binarized}, or using low-rank compression \cite{wen2017coordinating}, yielding a network that retains the performance of the original network but requires fewer floating point operations to evaluate.
+Not all results that have claimed success in this field have really achieved it \cite{science2020hutson}, but those that have achieved gains have not been large enough to mitigate the overall orders-of-magnitude increases of computation in the field (e.g. the work \cite{chen2018big} reduces computation by a factor of 2, and \cite{wu2020lite} reduces it by a factor of 8 on a specific NLP architecture, both without reducing performance significantly).\footnote{Some works, e.g. \cite{han2015deep} focus more on the reduction in the memory footprint of the model. \cite{han2015deep} achieved 50x compression.} Furthermore, many of these works focus on improving the computational cost of evaluating the deployed network,\footnote{An exception is \cite{frankle2018lottery}, which shows pruning during training.} which is useful, but does not mitigate the training cost, which can itself be prohibitive.